nathancarter/weblurch/doc/lean-example/tutorial-3.md

 Of course, there are still occasions where some Lean syntax is unavoidable.
-For instance, in the code `definition A : B := C`, we have no way to separate the `C` (which may be large) from the rest.
+For instance, in the code `definition A : B := C`, we have no way to separate the `C` (which may be a very large expression) from the rest.
 We'll see how to solve that problem next.

 [Continue to Part 4.](tutorial-4.md)